ProQuestionAsker/SNL_Impressions/Raw_Data/README.md

     -   *name*: Name of person being impersonated (can be used as a key with the Character column of All\_Impressions.csv file)
     -   *occupation*: part of the first sentence scrape from Wikipedia
     -   *Category*: general grouping of similar reasons for fame (see more detailed descriptions below)
--   Other Notes: Not every character had a page on Wikipedia.
+-   **Other Notes**: Not every character had a page on Wikipedia.
 These had to be searched on Google or other sources to try to discertain information about the original person.
 If you see errors, please let me know.

 **Categories**: Categories were decided based on which categorization is the **most** appropriate for a given character, specifically in regards to why they were featured on SNL.